verboompj/Other/Azure AD Leave Directory.md

 -----------------

-By signing in to the tenant you'd like to leave, and then clicking the "BacK" button of your browser twice, you see the option to now remove yourself from that particular tenant by clicking the `Leave Organisation` link:
+By signing in to the tenant you'd like to leave, and then clicking the "Back" button of your browser twice, you see the option to now remove yourself from that particular tenant by clicking the `Leave Organisation` link:

 ----------------